modesty/pdf2json/readme.md

 After install, run command line:

-> npm test
+> npm test:jest

 It'll build bundles and source maps for both ES Module and CommonJS, output to `./dist` directory, and run Jest test suit defined in `./test/_test_.cjs`.

-The default test suits are eseential tests for all PRs.
-But it only covers a portion of all tesing PDFs, for more broader converage, run:
+The default test suits are essential tests for all PRs.
+But it only covers a portion of all testing PDFs, for more broader coverage, run:

 > npm run test:forms

 It'll scan and parse _260_ PDF AcroForm files under _*./test/pdf*_, runs with _*-s -t -c -m*_ command line options, generates primary output JSON, additional text content JSON, form fields JSON and merged text file for each PDF.
 It usually takes ~20s in my MacBook Pro to complete, check _*./test/target/*_ for outputs.

 _update on 4/27/2024_: parsing 260 PDFs by `npm run test:forms` on M2 Mac takes 7~8s

+To run full test suits:

+> npm test

 ### Test Exception Handlings